nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 1. Initial launch

-   1. Download the jar file and copy into an empty folder
+   1. Download the jar file and copy into an empty folder.

-   1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+   2. Double-click the jar file. <br>
+   Expected: Shows the GUI with a set of sample student contacts and student groups.
    The window size may not be optimum.

-1. Saving window preferences
+2. Saving window preferences

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-   1. Re-launch the app by double-clicking the jar file.<br>
+   2. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_
+### Adding a student contact

+1. Adding a student contact while all student contacts are being shown.

+   1. Prerequisites: List all student contacts using the `list` command.

+   2. Test case: `add n/John Doe p/98765432 e/johndoe@u.nus.edu a/Computer Science t/friends t/owesMoney` <br>
+   Expected: A student contact with the name `John Doe` with the following attributes added to the student contact list.
+   The student contact is added to the last index of the student contact list.
+The student contact card appeared at the last in the list.
+   The details of the added student contact is shown in the success message.

+   3. Test case: `add n/John Doe p/23456789 e/jd@u.nus.edu a/Computer Science t/friends t/owesMoney` <br>
+   Expected: A student contact with the name `John Doe` with the following attributes added to the student contact list.
+   Note that the `NAME` of this student contact is the same as that of test case 2.
+However, the student contact's `PHONE_NUMBER` and `EMAIL` are **different**.
+   The student contact is added to the last index of the student contact list.
+The student contact card appeared at the last in the list.
+   The details of the added student contact is shown in the success message.

+   4. Test case: `add n/John Doe p/98765432 e/john@u.nus.edu a/Computer Science t/friends t/owesMoney` <br>
+   Expected: No student contact added to the student contact list because the student contact has the same  `PHONE_NUMBER` as someone else in the list (student contact in test case 3).
+   Error details shown in the error message.

+   5. Test case: `add n/John Doe p/12345678 e/jd@u.nus.edu a/Computer Science t/friends t/owesMoney` <br>
+   Expected: No student contact added to the student contact list because the student contact ahs the same `EMAIL` as someone else in the list (student contact in test case 2).
+   Error details shown in the error message.

+   6. Other incorrect add student contact commands to try: `add`, `add n/John Doe` etc.
+   Expected: No student contact added to the student contact list.
+Error details shown in the error message.

+2. Adding a student contact while the student contact list is being filtered.

+    1. Prerequisites: Filter the student contacts by attributes using the `find` command.

+    2. Test case: similar to previous. <br>
+    Expected: Similar to each respective test cases.
+However, the student contact list is reset to show all student contacts.

-### Deleting a person
+### Deleting a student contact

-1. Deleting a person while all persons are being shown
+1. Deleting a person while all persons are being shown.

    1. Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.